tripathiji1312/ghost/README.md

 Designed to run in the background.
 Ghost uses `watchdog` to monitor file system events.
 As soon as you save a file, Ghost triggers the testing cycle, providing immediate feedback.

 ### Multi-Provider Architecture
 Ghost is built to be model-agnostic.
-It supports:
+It supports (with your API keys):
 *   **Groq**: For ultra-low latency feedback loops (recommended for watch mode).
-*   **OpenAI**: GPT-4o for complex reasoning and difficult test scenarios.
+*   **OpenAI**: GPT for complex reasoning and difficult test scenarios.
-*   **Anthropic**: Claude 3.5 Sonnet for high-quality, idiomatic code generation.
+*   **Anthropic**: Claude for high-quality, idiomatic code generation.
 *   **Ollama**: For local, privacy-focused development using Llama 3 or DeepSeek.

 ## Installation